NaziaFatima/iSOM_GSN/README.md

 On successfull run the script should create 2 folders under your test directory named Training and Test and the console should show the epochs progressed.
 Capture.png shows output of the ideal run.

+PS: This code works only on Python3.6 as Keras library is not compatible with 3.7+